 What should the $1,000 from your school budget be used for?

 - KAAC dues (Annual expense—Notice is sent to the schools in the spring.)

 - Study materials/Practice questions for Quick Recall and FPS

 - Other expenses for academic competition as allowed by your principal

 Note: Not all of these expenses will occur each year.
 Hosting is the largest expenditure, but that only gets assigned to a given school every three to four years.
 Therefore, schools may not need to spend all of these funds each year.

 There are no fees for participating in the Elementary Mayor’s Cup Academic Competition.
 The Office of Academic Competition provides the funding for questions, awards, etc.

 The Office of Academic Competition provides and maintains the equipment (one buzzer system per school) for elementary Quick Recall as long as the school participates in the league and Mayor’s Cup.

 The equipment remains the property of the Office of Academic Competition and should be considered “on loan” to the schools.
 It is the responsibility of the school to treat the buzzer systems with care and to report any malfunctioning equipment to the Office of Academic Competition for repair.

-We provide funds to Saturday host schools to help pay the cost of hosting every three to four years.
-We also provide funds to pay personnel for planning and organizing the Mayor’s Cup competition during their hosting year.
+We provide funds to Saturday host schools to pay personnel for planning and organizing the Mayor’s Cup competition during their hosting year.